Target Version does not sort

 I think it should sort by its Name field rather than its date field?

-#2 Updated by Ewan Makepeace almost 9 years ago
+Updated by Ewan Makepeace about 15 years ago

 Aha now I see.
 That was honestly a horrible design decision!
 If you want to sort versions by target date (which makes sense) then make the date field a required field.
 Sorting on an optional field is completely opaque to the user.